-Connect your BLOCKS via USB connection or Bluetooth connection to your computer.
+Connect your Blocks via USB or Bluetooth connection to your computer.
 Subsequent Blocks can be connected by DNA – simply snap them to the first Block to magnetically connect.
-Keep in mind that all of your BLOCKS must be updated separately to the current firmware version to work with BLOCKS Dashboard.
-After you see your BLOCKS setup on the BLOCKS Visualiser, select the option “Browse.”
+(Keep in mind that all of your Blocks must be updated separately to the current firmware version to work with BLOCKS Dashboard.)

 Step 2: Create an Instrument Track

 Track ➝ New Track ➝ Software Instrument

 Select the appropriate Input Device and Output Device.
 The details should show “1 MIDI Input Detected.”
 GarageBand may not change the name of the instrument in the new track, so you can change the name by double-clicking on it and typing “BLOCKS Dashboard,” or changing as desired.

 You’ll want to choose an instrument with a pitch bend range of 48 to match the default pitch bend range of the Lightpad and Seaboard Block, or otherwise change the pitch bend range in BLOCKS Dashboard.

 To use Equator in GarageBand, go to: